DHDaniel/influence-neutral-grounds/README.md

-# influence-neutral-grounds
+# Assessing the influence of neutral grounds on match outcomes

-Replication of the paper "Assessing the influence of neutral grounds on match outcomes" and extension using genetic matching
+This repository is a replication of the paper "Assessing the influence of neutral grounds on match outcomes" by Liam Kneafsey and Stefan Muller, and an extension of their results using genetic matching and performing a sensitivity analysis on their final outcomes.